LiamFallon213/EldraziRemote/Eldrazi/Information/world seed.md

 An example of the power of a world seed is the Roil on Zendikar.
 When the Eldrazi first came to Zendikar, the world seed was damaged and began to bleed out it's power.
 This resulted in far more free mana then normal, which expressed its self in the Roil, which is litterly the ley lines of Zendikar overflowing like a river after too much rain.
 All of this mana expenditure is still significantly less than one percent of the mana in Zendikars world seed.

 The amount of mana contained within a single world seed can geunily not be overstated.

+Whereas a premending planes walker could create a plane, these were often unstable, or small.
+If a mage held a world seed, they could easily create a new full plane.